ThomasDev82/ThomasDev82/README.md

 ### Hello my name is Thomas 👋

-Here are some ideas about me:
+Here is some information about me:

 - 🔭 I’m currently working on ...
 Mobile development
 - 🌱 I’m currently learning ...
 Flutter & Dart